 W3C's goal is a Web for All, regardless of language, script or culture.
-The Web community has made tremendous progress in internationalizing the Web over recent decades, but as Web penetration in language communities increases, as usage scenarios grow, and as new applications such as digital publishing emerge, there remains more to do.
+The Web community has made tremendous progress in internationalizing the Web over recent decades, but as Web adoption in language communities increases, as usage scenarios grow, and as new applications such as digital publishing emerge, there remains more to do.

 For the Web to truly work for stakeholders all around the world, there must be a collaboration of language experts, Web site designers, developers, and vendors who are active in moving the Web forward.
 To ensure a rapid response to the growth of the Web, the W3C wants to marshal the resources of organizations and experts who care about these problems and enlist their help in strengthening internationalization support for the Web.

-To accelerate progress in this area, the W3C is also looking to supplement the core funding it receives from W3C Member fees so that it can increase in-house resources dedicated to this work.
+To accelerate progress in this area, the W3C invites sponsorship to supplement the core funding it receives from W3C Member fees, so that it can increase in-house resources dedicated to this work.

 Success in meeting these goals requires participation and funding from language, developer, and author communities, in order to expand the effort over and above what can be achieved with our core funding.

-The main vehicle for expanding our core work is a Sponsorship Program with the following levels.
+This expansion of our core work is achieved via a Sponsorship Program with the following levels.

 |Badges with which to promote role as sponsors of W3C Internationalization||✓||✓||✓||✓|